-YOU’RE FIRED!
-Hugo Hodge Out Of WAPA In June After Board Vote
+YOU’RE OUTTA THERE!
+Hugo Hodge To Resign From WAPA In June After Board Vote

 WAPA CEO Hugo Hodge Jr.